 Why Hire Us?

 These documents are very specific.
-They take a lot of knowledge of body measurements and grading to a retail standard.
+They take expert knowledge of body measurements and grading to a retail standard.
 Technical pattern making and construction.
-Graphic designs of garment.
+Graphic designs of garment details.
 Knowledge about industrial machinery and how each type of fabric adapts as its shape changes….. at least in a good one.

 If you’re new to this part of the process, We wouldn’t advise doing this yourself.
 There are far too many moving parts and if one changes, that can set off a chain reaction in other areas.